McMahonLab/blast2ani/Readme.md

 ```

 Wanted only the best hits (if a read hits that SAG/genome more than once).
-Wrote blast_besthit.py to keep only the top hit (based on bit score).
-If same bit score, keeps first one.
+Wrote blast_besthit.py to keep only the top hit (based on bit score).  *If the bit score is the same for two best hits*, this script keeps only the first one, since for this study the precise location within SAG is not used.
 Ran the following command on each filtered blast result.

 ```